A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Affected Products

-• Advanced Contact form 7 DB plugin for WordPress versions up to and including 2.0.9
+• Advanced Contact form 7 DB plugin for WordPress, versions through 2.0.9

 Discovery Timeline